 Seven Star Park

 Seven Star Park takes its name from its seven peaks which are laid out like the Big Dipper constellation (with its handle bent forward).
 The park is on the eastern side of the Li River in central Guilin City.
-Attractions in the park include: Seven Star Cave, Dragon Hiding Cave, Flower Bridge, the Zoo, Maping Mosque, Guihai Forest of Steles and much more.
+Attractions in the park include: Seven Star Cave, Dragon Hiding Cave, Flower Bridge, the Zoo, Maping Mosque, Guihai Forest of Steles, and much more.
 Covering an area of 1.34 square kilometers, it is the largest park in Guilin, and contains some of the finest sights in the city.

 Flower Bridge was first built in Song Dynasty (960–1279).
 It is so named because in ancient times, the area surrounding the bridge was planted with various flowers.
 In late spring and early summer, when the flowers bloomed, the bridge was covered with flowers.
 However, in the Qing Dynasty (1644–1911), the flowers gradually declined, and today visitors cannot see any flowers surrounding the bridge.
 Flower Bridge is just inside the main entrance to the park.

-Guilin Seven-Star Zoo
+Guilin Seven Star Zoo

-Guilin Seven-Star Zoo is located in the Guilin Seven-Star Park.
-It is the only zoo in Guilin city.
-Guilin Seven-Star Zoo was built in the early 1960s.
+Pandas soon became the star attraction.
+Currently visitors can also see two giant pandas and several red pandas.
 After its construction, panda becomes the famous star here.
-Since 1960s, there have been raised more than 6 pandas which are "No.9", "Weilun", "Meimei", "Taotao", "Yueyue" and " Yangyang".
-The two Olympic Pandas (During 2008 Beijing Olympic, some pandas are sent to be on display during the Beijing Olympic Games) "Fengyi" and "Meixin" which have moved here recently and are regarded as the seventh and eighth panda kept in the Guilin Seven -Star Park.
+Since the 1960s, there have been raised more than six pandas which are "have lived out their lives in Seven Star Zoo: No.9"Number Nine, "Weilun", "Meimei" (holding the record for longest living captive panda at 36 years), "Taotao", "Yueyue," and " Yangyang".
+The two Olympic Pandas (During 2008 Beijing Olympic, some pandas are sent to be on display during the Beijing Olympic Games) ", Fengyi" and "Meixin," which have moved here inrecently for the 2008 Beijing Olympics, and are regarded as the seventh and eighth pandas kept in the Guilin Seven -Star Park.
 Among all the pandas that kept in the park, "Meimei" had lived for 36 years.
 It had set a new record for the longest life among the pandas raised in captivity in the world.

 Seven Star Cave

 The cave has been a place of interest for hundreds of years.
 As early as the Song Dynasty, some explorers made an expedition into the cave and left their marks inside.
-With its huge variety of oddly shaped karst formations, the cave is indeed overwhelming and well worth your time and money (30 yuan on top of the park entrance fee of 30 yuan).
+With its huge variety of oddly-shaped karst formations, the cave is indeed overwhelming and well worth your time and money (30 yuan on top of the park entrance fee of 30 yuan).

 Guihai Stele Forest

 Guihai Stele Forest is a collection of 218 well-preserved upright stone tablets with various ancient engravings.
-Most of these painstaking works of engraving were from the Tang (618–907) and Song Dynasties, which are of great significance to the development of Chinese calligraphy.
+Most of these painstaking works of engraving were from the Tang (618–907) and Song dynasties, which are of great significance to the development of Chinese calligraphy.
 The ‘forest' of inscribed stones is located south of Crescent Hill, which holds the park's three southerly peaks.
 If you don't have time to visit the famous Forest of Steles in Xi'an, this one will provide an ideal alternative.

-Recommended Guilin Tours More Guilin Tours
+Recommended Guilin Tours